j3xugit/RaptorX-3DModeling/README.md

 ## References

-1. improved protein structure prediction by deep learning irrespective of co-evolution information. https://www.biorxiv.org/content/10.1101/2020.10.12.336859v1
+1. improved protein structure prediction by deep learning irrespective of co-evolution information.
+Nature Machine Intelligence, 2021.
+Also available at https://www.biorxiv.org/content/10.1101/2020.10.12.336859v1

 2. Distance-based protein folding powered by deep learning.
 PNAS, August 2019.
 A 2-page abstract also appeared at RECOMB2019 in April 2019.